joegaspari/Team24-COSC310/README.md

 Built using html, CSS, Python and Flask.
 Rasa and Spacy were used in order to improve bot accuracy and overall conversational flow.

+The Rasa model allows the implementation of multiple story flows following intents created to predict user responses.

 ## Project Status
 Assignment 2 milestone complete.
 The next step is to further test input and responses and implement an API to lookup and return actual data.

+We are looking to increase the system's ability to recognize a particular intent by adding in more dynamic conversation variants.

 ## Project Screen Shots